Stone Street (Manhattan)

 Stone Street is a short street in the Financial District of Manhattan in New York City.
-It runs in two sections between Whitehall Street in the west and Hanover Square in the east.
-The street originally ran as one continuous roadway from Whitehall Street to Hanover Square, but the section between Broad Street and Coenties Alley was eliminated in 1980 to make way for the Goldman Sachs building at 85 Broad Street.
+The street, which runs in two sections, was originally a continuous roadway between Whitehall Street in the west and Hanover Square in the east.
+The section between Broad Street and Coenties Alley was eliminated in 1980 to make way for the Goldman Sachs building at 85 Broad Street.
 The one-block-long western section between Whitehall and Broad Streets carries vehicular traffic, while the two-block-long eastern section between Coenties Alley and Hanover Square is a pedestrian zone.

 Stone Street is one of New York's oldest streets, incorporating two 17th-century roads in the Dutch colony of New Amsterdam.
 In 1658 it became the first cobbled street in New Amsterdam.
-Following the British conquest of the colony, the street was called Duke Street before being renamed Stone Street, for its cobblestone paving, in 1794.
+After the British conquered the colony, the street was called Duke Street before being renamed Stone Street, for its cobblestone paving, in 1794.
 Many of the early structures around Stone Street were destroyed in the Great Fire of 1835, after which Stone Street was redeveloped with stores and lofts for dry-goods merchants and importers.
 Following many decades of neglect, Stone Street was restored in the late 20th century and the eastern section became a restaurant area.

 Stone Street contains several prominent structures, including 1 Hanover Square, a National Historic Landmark.
 The eastern portion of the street and the surrounding buildings are designated as the Stone Street Historic District, which is both listed on the National Register of Historic Places and protected by the New York City Landmarks Preservation Commission.
 In addition, the remaining portions of the street are part of the Financial District's street layout, a city landmark.